-There have been numerous articles, books, magazines, etc. written about shamanic journeying, but my favorite is Sandra Ingerman's text: Shamanic Journeying, a Beginner's Guide.
+There have been numerous articles, books, magazines, etc. written about shamanic journeying, but a great starter-text is Sandra Ingerman's text: Shamanic Journeying, a Beginner's Guide.
 It is very grounded in basic skills and techniques, and written in an easily-accessible and understandable way.

 I first learned how to journey at a workshop during the summer of 2002.
 The workshop leader drummed for a group of us, after providing basic instructions.
 I absolutely loved it, and immediately began searching for drumming circles and journeying groups near my home.
 Sadly, there were none local to me, and so I spent the next seven years meeting spirits during individual journey work.

-For those that are local to Maryland, I lead an Open to All shamanic journey group on the 3rd and/or 4th Sunday of each month.
-The location jumps back and forth between Laurel and Frederick, but each lesson is self-contained, and all are welcome.
+For those that are comfortable driving to central Maryland, I lead an Open Shamanic Journey Group on the 3rd and/or 4th Sunday of each month.
+The location switches back and forth between Laurel and Mt.
+Airy, but each lesson is self-contained, and all are welcome.

-Recently, I have been asked to offer more Advanced Shamanic training, such as Soul Retrieval, Psychopomp work, shielding & centering, etc. These classes are geared towards individuals who have more experience in the Otherworlds, and have established healthy relationships with their Helping Spirits.
+I also offer more Advanced Shamanic training, such as soul retrieval, psychopomp work, shielding, grounding & centering, increasing one's perceptions in the Otherworlds, etc. These classes are geared towards individuals who have more experience with journeywork, and have established healthy relationships with their Helping Spirits.
 Although there are pre-requisites, these classes are also open to the public, and are located in Columbia, MD.

 This link will direct you to the Facebook Events Page, so that you can look at past, present, and future events.
 I can't wait to meet new students, and to help foster your own communication with Spirits!